opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param Q: :math:`4 \times 4`  perspective transformation matrix that can be obtained with  :ref:`StereoRectify` .

-    :param handleMissingValues: If true, pixels with the minimal disparity that corresponds to the outliers (see  :ref:`StereoBM::operator ()` ) are transformed to 3D points with a very large Z value (currently set to 10000).??
+    :param handleMissingValues: Indicates, whether the function should handle missing values (i.e. points where the disparity was not computed).
+If ``handleMissingValues=true``, then pixels with the minimal disparity that corresponds to the outliers (see  :ref:`StereoBM::operator ()` ) are transformed to 3D points with a very large Z value (currently set to 10000).

 The function transforms a single-channel disparity map to a 3-channel image representing a 3D surface.
 That is, for each pixel ``(x,y)`` andthe  corresponding disparity ``d=disparity(x,y)`` , it computes: